CEN3031-Group-4/HotSpotApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Service experts in the field currently have a desktop version of an application created and maintained by LLNL, called HotSpot, that is used to track large hazardous environmental plumes.
 LLNL is looking to create a platform independent web app version of the current solution.

-#### _**IMPORTANT NOTE**_ -
-This project does not have a mongoDB connection setup.
-For:
-- local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
-An example is provided, config/config.example.js.
-This file will be ignored by git so your db credentials will be kept safe when the app is deployed.
-- production: Since the config file is not pushed when you deploy your app, you must specifiy your db uri in heorku.
-Set the uri in heroku as specified in [this](https://devcenter.heroku.com/articles/config-vars) resource.
-Make sure you name the environement variable "DB_URI".

 ## Getting Started
 This repository aims to assist you in beginning work on a MERN stack application with a solid file structure as a foundation.
 To get started make a copy of this template repo for your project teams.